 Your teacher may create a lesson journal for you, but if they don’t, be sure to keep a journal of your own.
 Use your journal to track the tips your teacher suggests, to record your practice assignments, and to manage any other important information.
 Then, review your lesson journal each day before you practice to make sure that you’re covering the materials that you should and are incorporating the right etudes and exercises into your practice sessions.

 Have you ever taken a lesson, only to get home and not be able to recall some of the points that your teacher was making?
 It’s frustrating and can slow down your progress, but there’s a simple solution: Record your lessons.
+(That's one of the reasons our student app allows you to record your lessons.)

 With your teacher’s permission, record portions (or all) of your piano lessons.
 Then, once home, you can review the lessons.
 Not only does this method help you to better absorb everything that your teacher was saying, but it also allows you to listen to particular passages to make sure that you’re practicing them correctly.